SUPPORTING EMERGING ABORIGINAL STEWARDS

 The SEAS Community Initiative

-Supporting Emerging Aboriginal Stewards (SEAS) Community Initiative is a youth program initiated by First Nation community partners together with TNC Canada.
+Supporting Emerging Aboriginal Stewards (SEAS) Community Initiative is a youth program initiated by First Nation community partners together with Nature United (formerly TNC Canada).
 Local programs are designed to engage, develop, prepare and empower Indigenous youth to become the next generation of stewards in their communities and territories.

 SEAS programming works to spark and strengthen the connections between youth and the natural world around them.